Have you ever caught your reflection in a shop window and wondered who was staring back?

 Take a good look in the mirror

-OK, so strip down to your underwear (or whatever you feel comfortable in), stand in front of the mirror and reintroduce yourself.
+Strip down to your underwear — or whatever you're comfortable in — stand in front of the mirror, and reintroduce yourself.

-Now, put your hand on that part of you and work through these three steps...
+Put your hand on that part of you and work through these three steps:

 "Thank you"